Haagimus/DbObjectCreator/README.md

 ---

 ## DOC Setup
-This library can be installed directly from GitHub or locally:
+This library can be installed via Pypi.org[https://pypi.org/project/DbObjectCreator/] or locally:

 Run `pip install Cython` before proceeding with either install.
 This package is required prior to installing this library.

-#### To install via GitHub
-1. Run the command `pip install git+ssh://github.com/haagimus/DbObjectCreator.git`
+This library can now be installed by running `pip install DbObjectCreator`

 #### To install locally
 1. Clone the repo to your local machine using the Clone or Download button in the upper left